thinkful-ei22/Donny-SlowJam/README.md

 Both of these solutions have their own advantages and disadvantages,with loading Youtube videos from a WebView being the simplest and fastest workaround since I could remain within a completely Expo-contained workflow.

-However neither of these solutions offer a straightforward method of to processing the audio stream itself.
+Neither of these solutions offer a straightforward method of to processing the audio stream itself.

 In order to achieve this, I came up with an addition solution: